Emergency Shelter

 Child and Youth Care

-The True North Child & Youth Care Program offers parents a safe place for children to express themselves freely and have fun.
-Our trauma-informed childcare programming recognizes the physical and emotional needs of children who have experienced domestic violence; we take continued care in fostering a calm, inviting, and creative space.
-Kids can enjoy a variety of activities in the playroom, such as arts & crafts, dramatic play, board and card games, music, Nintendo, and more!
-The playroom is a space dedicated to kids to simply be kids.
+Trauma-informed childcare recognizes the physical and emotional needs of children who have experienced domestic violence.
+We take continued care in fostering a calm, inviting, and creative space.
+Kids can enjoy a variety of activities in the Rec Room, such as arts & crafts, dramatic play, board and card games, music, Nintendo, and more!
+The Rec Room is a space dedicated to kids to simply be kids.

 Family Enjoyment Program

-Thanks to the continued generosity of our community, True North is grateful to continue our Family Enjoyment Program for families in the shelter.
+Thanks to the continued generosity of our community, True North is grateful to continue our Family Enjoyment Program for families in the shelter!

 Home Library

-~ is filled with stories of courage, adventure, determination, and triumph,
+~ is filled with stories of courage, adventure, determination, and triumph.

-~ reflects our values of inclusivity & diversity,
+~ reflects our values of inclusivity & diversity.

-~ encourages healthy family bonding practices through reading together,
+~ encourages healthy family bonding practices through reading together.

-~ reduces feelings of stress trough solo reading,
+~ reduces feelings of stress trough solo reading.

-~ gives our clients a greater feeling of normalcy and autonomy during their transition period with us.
+~ gives our clients a greater feeling of normalcy and autonomy during their transition period with us!

 If you'd like to support the Home Library program, you can help us stock our shelves, replace lost or damaged books, and purchase anticipated new releases.
 Click here or scan the QR code below.
-All donations $20.0 and more qualify for a tax receipt!
+All donations $20.00 and more qualify for a tax receipt!

 Home Library Wish List